-The greater and more profound and complex understanding we have around humanity the more we are able to connect with each other through the differences rather than the insight of them.
+The greater and more profound and complex understanding we have around humanity, the more we can connect through the differences rather than their insight.

 What advice would you give to people wanting to travel more responsibly?

-Be someone who is prepared to be challenged and sit with discomfort and the possibility that there will be no resolution; that our job is not to solve problems, but to develop a greater understanding and greater awareness and the more we really listen to the stories of another.
+Be prepared to be challenged and sit with discomfort and the possibility that there will be no resolution; our job is not to solve problems, but to develop a greater understanding and greater awareness and the more we really listen to the stories of another.

-This is the difference between inclusion and equality: inclusion is having a seat at the table and equity is having your voice and your story heard.
+This is the difference between inclusion and equality: inclusion has a seat at the table, and equality is having your voice, and your story heard.

-I don’t really know the answer, but really it’s about not being an idiot, but accepting, acknowledging and appreciating the fact that we can all be unapologetically human.
+I don’t really know the answer, but really it’s about not being an idiot and accepting, acknowledging and appreciating the fact that we can all be unapologetically human.

-We can create, innovate and solve, challenge and grow and learn, if only we allow ourselves to do so, that diversity of voices to be heard.
+We can create, innovate, solve, challenge, and grow and learn; if only we allow ourselves to do so, that diversity of voices is heard.

 Congratulations!
 By reading this post and taking some of these insights on board, you’ve already made a difference.